Every year during the Daylight savings transition, clocks are rolled back and Americans confused. Here’s how it can be a smoother transition.

 Perfect Your Evening Routine

-Use your online Calendar to develop a nightly routine that helps you get the sleep you need, as mentioned previously.
+Use an online Calendar like Cron, Thryve, or Calendar to develop a nightly routine that helps you get the sleep you need, as mentioned previously.
 Stay away from coffee and tea, and consider eating a little earlier to give your body time to digest.
 Remember to put down your phone and turn off the television at least an hour before you go to bed.

 Until daylight saving is no longer the law of the land, you’ll need to adjust to it twice a year.
 So use your online Calendar to your advantage.
 It will help you hit your stride no matter what the clock says.